Luxtelligence/lxt_pdk_gf/README.md

 Place the downloaded `.lydrc` file(s) in your local KLayout DRC folder:

 ```
-<KLayout user folder>/drc/
+<user home folder>/Klayout/drc/
 ```

-> **Note:** KLayout has a known issue where only the first DRC file in the `drc/` folder is accessible from the menu.
+> **Note:** KLayout has a known issue where only the first DRC file in the `drc/` folder is actually used.
 It is recommended to keep **only one `.lydrc` file** in that folder at a time.
 If you need to switch between DRC scripts for different stacks, simply replace the file.

 **Running the DRC in KLayout:**